 There aren't many things cuter than a Basset Hound puppy.
-With their impossibly long ears and soulful eyes, a Basset Hound pup can snuggle their way into your heart with just a look.
+With its impossibly long ears and soulful eyes, a Basset Hound pup can snuggle its way into your heart with just a look, leaving you with no option but to create a comfortable kennel, outfitted with toys and snug bedding, to ensure the contentment of your little friend.

 Our #1 Pick